abyrne956/abyrne956.github.io/definitions.md

 ## IP

-An IP (Internet Protocol) address is a string of numbers separated by dots, similar to a phone number, that identifies a specific location in a computer network and can be dialed using a [Room System](#room-system)’s remote control or number pad to start a video call.
+An IP (Internet Protocol) address is a string of numbers separated by dots, similar to a phone number, that identifies a specific location in a computer network and can be dialed using a [Room System's](#room-system) remote control or number pad to start a video call.

 ## Room System